zoi/Raspberry-Pi-Setup-Guide/README.md

    the default first and last sector.
 6. Write the partition table and exit by typing `w`.
-7. Now create a FAT filesystem: `mkfs.vfat /dev/sdX1` and mount the new boot partition via `mkdir boot && mount /dev/sdX1 boot`
+7. Now create a FAT filesystem: `mkfs.vfat /dev/sdX1` and mount the new boot partition via `mkdir boot && sudo mount /dev/sdX1 boot`
 8. Also create the ext4 filesystem for the root partition: `mkfs.ext4 /dev/sdX2` and mount it:
-   `mkdir root && mount /dev/sdX2 root`
+   `mkdir root && sudo mount /dev/sdX2 root`